SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 ## ICD Device Types

-Matter introduces two types of Intermittently Connected Device.
+Matter introduces two types of ICDs.

-* Short Idle Time ICDs
+- Short Idle Time ICDs
-* Long Idle Time ICDs
+- Long Idle Time ICDs

 ### Short Idle Time ICDs

 Short Idle Time ICDs are battery powered devices that can always be reached by clients.
-This means that their polling intervals are small enough to garantee that a message sent from client will be able to reach the ICD without any synchronization.
+This means that their polling intervals are small enough to guarantee that a message sent from a client will be able to reach the ICD without any synchronization.
-A door lock, for example, is typicaly a SIT ICD because it needs to be able to receive commands from clients at any given time.
+A door lock, for example, is typicaly a short idle time ICD because it needs to be able to receive commands from clients at any given time.
 These devices are usually not the initiators in the communication flow.

 ### Long Idle ICDs

 Long Idle Time ICDs are battery powered devices that require synchronization between the client and the ICD for communication to succeed.
-A sensor device is an example of a device that are typicaly LIT ICDs.
+A sensor device is an example of a device that are typicaly long idle time ICDs.

 Long Idle Time ICDs are provisionnal with the Matter 1.2 release.